When will Microsoft’s Edge browser get extensions?

-If there are features you’re hoping to see that aren’t yet in Microsoft’s new Edge browser, be prepared to wait until this autumn.
-The most important of those incoming features is extension support, which may also be how Microsoft addresses the question of Tracking Protection Lists and ad blocking – and it won’t be in Edge at RTM.
+If there are attributes you are expecting to find that are not yet in Microsoft’s new Edge browser, then be ready to wait till this fall.
+The most crucial of these incoming attributes is expansion service, which might likewise be how Microsoft addresses the issue of Tracking Protection Lists and ad blocking – plus it will not be in Edge in RTM.

-Autumn is also when we’ll get more of the Cortana features we saw demoed in January, along with Object RTC and pointer lock.
-The latter lets you lock the mouse pointer into your browser if you’re playing a game, so you don’t accidentally click somewhere else and lose the game.
+Fall is also when we will get more of these Cortana attributes we saw demoed in January, combined with Object RTC and sitemap lock.
+The latter allows you lock the mouse pointer in your browser if you are playing a match, which means you don’t inadvertently click someplace else and lose the match.

 This strategy is part of what Microsoft means by calling Edge an evergreen browser – especially because it’s what web apps in the Windows Store are based on – although the update schedule isn’t yet set.
 So far, Edge has been getting new features about twice a month as part of the Insider program, and the Windows Insider program will continue after launch, but even users who aren’t Insiders will get frequent updates.

 Being locked to the next version of Windows and rolling releases are now the same thing,” Sean Lyndersay of the browser team said at Build.
 “Windows 10 itself will be doing rolling releases and users will be brought along.
 The entire app platform on Windows 10 is going to be kept evergreen across the entire consumer base and Edge will move along with that.
 We haven’t worked out the exact cadence of whether it’s 45 days or 90 days or 73 days or whatever, though.”